 Next, we need to set up individual server blocks for each of the sites.
 As it stands now there is only one server block and it goes by the boring name of default which we’ll use to our advantage and do a copy/paste for our new sites:

-Now we need to do some edits on these two new files:
+Now we need to do some edits on these two new files (server blocks):

 sudo nano /etc/nginx/sites-available/example.com

-Within our new server blocks, we need to concentrate on three specific areas (these are the defaults within):
+Within our new server blocks, we need to concentrate on four specific areas (these are the defaults within):

 First, we need to look at the listen directives.
 Only one of our server blocks on the server can have the default_server option enabled.
 This specifies which block should serve a request if the server_name requested does not match any of the available server blocks.
 This shouldn’t happen very frequently in real-world scenarios since visitors will be accessing your site through your domain name.